luetkemj/jsrlt/tutorial/part8.md

 Now in our render system we need to render the inventory itself.
 We don't want to render it all the time, so we'll add a new concept called gameState.
 We'll only render our inventory when our game is in the 'INVENTORY' gameState.

-In `./src/systems/render.js` import the new drawText function as well as a couple of variables from `./src/index.js` that we haven't created yet.
+In `./src/systems/render.js` import the new drawRect function as well as a couple of variables from `./src/index.js` that we haven't created yet.

 ```diff
 import {